-THE COVID-19 pandemic is not only a public health emergency but it has also resulted in a very serious economic crisis.
+THE COVID-19 pandemic is not only a public health emergency, but it has also resulted in a severe economic crisis.
 In the past two months, the world economy has turned upside down.

 The stock market has been extremely volatile over the past month, and many of us have been forced to stay home from work due to the outbreak of COVID-19, also known as the novel coronavirus.
 It’s increasingly becoming apparent that this outbreak is going to cause an economic slowdown.
 Global supply chains are being disrupted.
 The travel industry is taking a nosedive.
 Conferences and other large events are being cancelled left and right.
 Even pro and college sporting events are being postponed or called off.